ctx protocol

 Binary variant

-The binary version is considered less stable, and depending on configuration options ctx uses different serialization.
+The binary version is less stable, and depending on configuration options ctx might use different serialization.

 Below is the start of one of the fonts in ctx in this binary form, annotated with comments.